Entrepreneurship and Migration

 (ESR 4; Maastricht University)

-The mobility of talent has become a significant determinant of economic growth and development over the past two decades, and will increase in importance in the future.
+Research plan: The mobility of talent has become a significant determinant of economic growth and development over the past two decades, and will increase in importance in the future.
 The reasons are threefold.
-First, demographic changes across advanced and emerging economies had resulted in one the one hand an aging population in wealthy but indebted European countries (and also an emerging country such as China) and a predominantly youthful (but under-employed) population in developing regions such as Sub-Saharan Africa and the Middle East and North Africa.
+First, demographic changes across advanced and emerging economies have resulted in one the one hand an aging population in wealthy but indebted European countries (and also an emerging country such as China) and a predominantly youthful (but under-employed) population in developing regions such as Sub-Saharan Africa and the Middle East and North Africa.
 Second, the globalization of labour and capital markets have made the identification of opportunities across international borders much easier than before, and the exchange of information for pushing and pulling talent across borders much more immediate.
 Thirdly, climate change and the reaching of a tipping point in the world’s urban population (more than 50% of the world’s population now live in urban areas) is likewise generating push and pull factors that will see increasing migration.
 Moreover, the economies of scale that modern technology can achieve together with the agglomeration advantages from more dense populations and under-employed populations points to the greater importance of entrepreneurship as a social and economic determinants than perhaps ever before.
 The key issue is whether more migration – and more mobile talent – will result in innovative entrepreneurship that can address the complications from rapid migration, urbanization, and whether innovative entrepreneurship will indeed be stimulated to make use of the opportunities that migration create.
 If policies, systems and infrastructure do not take the (changing) relationship between migration and entrepreneurship into consideration, the result could be that mobile talent end up allocated towards survivalist, non-productive or even destructive entrepreneurial activities, including gangsterism, corruption, resource exploitation, crime and conflict.
 The main research questions are the following: to what extent do the three trends in migration and globalization create a conducive or limiting environment for transnational entrepreneurship?
 How should policies on the national and international level be reconsidered to provide for the appropriate incentives to encourage innovative, high-productive forms of entrepreneurship to emerge?

 Status: finished.
 Dissertation successfully defended on 22 June 2018 at Maastricht University.